astrorama/PhosphorosDoc/source/user_manual/old/cli.rst

 **The configuration options are separated in the following sections:**

-- :ref:`config-section-DZP-output`: Contains the parameters related with the output of the program
+- --ref--`config-section-DZP-output`: Contains the parameters related with the output of the program

-- :ref:`config-section-DZP-training`: Contains the parameters related with the training catalog
+- --ref--`config-section-DZP-training`: Contains the parameters related with the training catalog

-- :ref:`config-section-DZP-photometry`: Contains options related with the templates photometries (simulated models)
+- --ref--`config-section-DZP-photometry`: Contains options related with the templates photometries (simulated models)

-- :ref:`config-section-DZP-algo`: Contains options for controlling the algorithm used for the photometric correction calculation
+- --ref--`config-section-DZP-algo`: Contains options for controlling the algorithm used for the photometric correction calculation

-.. _config-section-DZP-output:

 Output Parameters section
 -------------------------